 Market risk is the risk of loss that may arise from changes in market factors such as interest rates, commodity prices, equity prices, and foreign currency fluctuations.

 a) Interest rate risk

-Interest rate risk on cash and cash equivalents is minimal because these investments generally have a fixed yield rate.
-As at December 31, 2016 the Company did not have any interest bearing debt.
+Interest rate risk on cash is minimal because these investments generally have a fixed yield rate.
+As at December 31, 2017 the Company did not have any interest bearing debt.

 b) Foreign currency risk